tobiasrenkin/sublime-LinkedTerminal/readme.md

 ## Sublime Console v0.1.

+Note: this plugin uses the python pty module and only works in Linux.

 ### What is Sublime Console?

 Sublime Console is a Sublime Text plugin that opens a terminal.
 The terminal is connected to a pipe, and Sublime Text (or any other application) can communicate with the terminal through the pipe.